Byron Brown: Personal life

 Byron Brown is married to the former Michelle Austin and they have a son, Byron III, who is referred to as Byron Jr. by some accounts.
 Brown III enjoys basketball and has attended high-level youth basketball camps.
 He played for City Honors School.
 On the national level, he was an unheralded point guard in the 2008 high school graduating class, and he went on to attend Queen City Prep in Charlotte, North Carolina.

 The Brown family attends St. John Baptist Church.
 While mayor, Brown has performed at least one wedding ceremony at the church.
-Byron Brown is a chapter president of Alpha Phi Alpha Fraternity, a past President of the Buffalo State College Alumni Association Board, and at the time of his mayoral inauguration he sat on the Board of the Boy Scout Council of Western New York and the Community Action Organization of Erie County.
-Brown collects tropical fish and maintains an aquarium in his Buffalo Mayor's office.
+Byron Brown is a chapter president of Alpha Phi Alpha fraternity, a past President of the Buffalo State College Alumni Association Board, and at the time of his mayoral inauguration he sat on the Board of the Boy Scout Council of Western New York and the Community Action Organization of Erie County.
+Brown collects tropical fish and maintained an aquarium in his Buffalo Mayor's office.
 His parents divorced and at the beginning of his mayoral tenure, his mother was living in Buffalo.
 He also is a member of the Erie County Democratic Committee.
 He was a delegate to the 1992, 2000 and 2004 Democratic National Conventions.